My Local Digital Marketing Agency

 Abstract

-Abstract logos, much like other types of logos on this list, are basically exactly what they sound like.
-Rather than using a readily-identifiable pictorial symbol or icon for the focus, they use an abstract shape.
+Abstract logos, like other types of logos on this list, are basically exactly what they sound like.
+Rather than using a readily identifiable pictorial symbol or icon for the focus, they use an abstract shape.

-These types of logos can be difficult to pull off if your design isn’t completely on-point.
-The design needs to be unique, and not generic; and it also needs to have the on-brand flair and flavor, which can be hard to quantify with abstract shape.
+These types of logos can be difficult to pull off if your design isn’t completely on point.
+The design needs to be unique and not generic, and it also needs to have an on-brand flair and flavor, which can be hard to quantify with abstract shapes.

-On the other hand, when done well, this is a great logo for a brand that emphasizes uniqueness and creativity.
+On the other hand, when done well, this is an excellent logo for a brand that emphasizes uniqueness and creativity.

 Famous examples include Pepsi-Cola and the Nike swoosh.